 - Financial Metrics: Cost of Maintenance, Total Cost of Ownership, Downtime loss

-Aggregate analysis can do on a specific site, a group of equipment, nature of the issue, severity of impact or over a particular period of time can be done.
+Aggregate analysis of all work orders for specific sites, groups of equipment, nature of the issue, severity of impact or over a particular period of time can be done.
 Maintenance metrics generated can be useful to benchmark equipment against standards, equipment trends over time and equipment performance against peers.
-Maintenance work order Analytics can also help in detecting early warning symptoms of failures, planning, and scheduling maintenance activities, deploying learnings horizontally across peer equipment class and monitoring efficiency.
+Maintenance work order Analytics can also help in detecting early warning symptoms of failures, planning, and scheduling maintenance activities, deploying learnings horizontally across peer equipment classes and monitoring efficiency.

-MaintWiz Industry 4.0 CMMS software is a Simple, Easy to use, Integrated, Cost effective and Scalable solution.
+MaintWiz Industry 4.0 CMMS software is a Simple, Easy to use, Integrated, Cost-effective and Scalable solution.
 Principal advantages of the MaintWiz CMMS solution include:

-1.Software as a Service: MaintWiz is accessible anywhere, anytime and over any device
+- Software as a Service: MaintWiz is accessible anywhere, anytime and over any device

-2.Simple: Designed with easy-to-use and intuitive screens.
+- Simple: Designed with easy-to-use and intuitive screens.
 Easy to learn and start using without any complex training

-- Comprehensive: Powerful features to manage different types of work orders viz. breakdown, preventive, corrective and service orders, to meet the unique needs.
+- Comprehensive: Powerful features to manage different types of work orders viz. breakdown, preventive, shut-down, corrective and service orders, to meet the unique needs.

-5.Scheduling: Supports sophisticated time based, condition based and event-based scheduling activities with relaxed rules for set up.
-Excel templates for quick upload of schedules and checklists ensure shortest cycle time to go live
+- Scheduling: Supports sophisticated time-based, condition-based and event-based scheduling activities with relaxed rules for set-up.
+Excel templates for quick upload of schedules and checklists ensure the shortest cycle time to go live

-6.Root cause Analysis: Features why-why analysis to investigate root cause for breakdown work orders and implement corrective action, preventive action (CAPA)
+- Root cause Analysis: Features why-why analysis to investigate root cause for breakdown work orders and implement corrective action, preventive action (CAPA)

 - Instrument Calibration: Set up instrument calibration schedule and generate calibration orders to meet statutory compliance

-8.Action-oriented insights: Detailed analytics and interactive reports to support in-depth analysis and provide 360-degree insights on failures, productivity, schedule compliance, etc.
+- Action-oriented insights: Detailed analytics and interactive reports to support in-depth analysis and provide 360-degree insights on failures, productivity, schedule compliance, etc.